Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: Results

 where $\theta$ is the superconducting phase across the small junction, $\phi =2\pi\Phi /\Phi _0$ is the reduced magnetic flux, $\Phi$ is the flux threading the loop, and $\Phi _0=h/2e$ is the flux quantum.
 The SNAIL capacitively shunted with the coplanar waveguide forms the nonlinear MW resonator, whose Hamiltonian reads (with $\hbar =1$)

 Here $\hat{a}$ ($\hat{a}^\dagger$) is the annihilation (creation) operator of a photon in the MW resonator, and $\omega _\mathrm{m}$ is the resonance frequency.
-The terms with coefficients $\alpha_0$ and $\beta $ represent the nonlinearities of the resonator corresponding to the self-Kerr and Pockels effects, respectively.
+The terms with coefficients $\alpha_0$ and $\beta $ represent the nonlinearities of the resonator corresponding to the self-Kerr and Pockels effects, respectively (See the details in the Supplementary Note 2~\cite{supple}).

 The Hamiltonian of the hybrid system consisting of the MW and SAW resonators is written as

 where

 and